 Develop a confident and distinctive personal voice through specialist training covering the full range of compositional techniques and approaches, while immersing yourself in opportunities to perform, record, gain hands-on industry experience and collaborate across the disciplines.

-Why study composition at RWCMD?
+Why study composition and creative music technology at RWCMD?

 - Our small, supportive department means your training can be tailored to your individual needs, supporting and inspiring you to find your personal creative identity.